GarrettS/Singular-Health/README.md

 # Singular Health
-Decentralized Patient-Managed Health and Healthcare Marketplace
+Health and Healthcare Marketplace for Patients and Providers

 <sub>Copyright 2018 Garrett Smith</sub>

 ## Summary:
 Patient health belongs to the patient.
 Doctors are service providers, not authorities, not managers of patients.
+Doctors are professionals, not servants of managed health organizations.

 ## Patient problems:
 * Patients don't have ready access to their health records but they need it.